gplepage/vegas/doc/source/tutorial.rst

     giving estimates that are completely
     wrong (by 76 and 89 standard deviations!).
-    Some of its samples hit the peak's shoulders, so |vegas| is eventually able to find it (by iterations 5--6), but the integrand estimates are wildly non-Gaussian before that point.
+    Some of its samples hit the peak's shoulders, so |vegas| is eventually able to find the peak (by iterations 5--6), but the integrand estimates are wildly non-Gaussian before that point.
 This results in a non-sensical final result, as indicated by the ``Q = 0.00``.